 , TV with Free-Sat, DVD, video, Wi-Fi.
 Kitchen

 , electric hob, electric oven, fridge/ freezer, microwave.
 Bathroom

 , bath with shower over, whb, WC, door to washing machine.
 Bedroom 1

 decking with furniture.
 Rent

 inclusive of electricity.
-Duvets and bed linen are provided.
+Duvets, bed linen and towels are provided.
 Non

 -smokers only.
 4pm

 Nolton Haven has an uncrowded sandy beach set between Newgale Sands and Broad Haven.
 The beach is located on the west coast of Pembrokeshire in St Bride's Bay.
 Nolton Haven Beach is popular for boating, swimming, surfing, horse riding, fishing and walking and as with many Pembrokeshire beaches it is bordered by the Pembrokeshire Coastal Path.
 Dogs are allowed.
 There is a pub and hotel closeby and a slipway on the beach.

 Newgale Sands only 2.5 miles away is celebrated for its two mile stretch of clean beach.
 It is particularly excellent for surfing with its huge atlantic waves, also for windsurfing and kayaking.
 The beach is rimmed by a natural ridge of smooth pebbles which act as a flood defence at high tide.
 It is easy to access with wheelchairs and pushchairs.
 It is dog- friendly and has a nearby caf?, toilets, surfboard hire and lifeguards.